ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 Diagnostic and variable specific datasets
 -----------------------------------------
-The ``additional_datasets`` can add datasets beyond those listed in the the Datasets_ section.
-This is useful if specific datasets need to be used only by a specific diagnostic.
-The ``additional_datasets`` can also be used to add variable specific datasets.
-This is also a good way to add observational datasets, which are usually variable-specific.
+The ``additional_datasets`` option can be used to add datasets beyond those listed in the Datasets_ section.
+This is useful if specific datasets need to be used only by a specific diagnostic or variable, i.e. it can be added both at diagnostic level, where it will apply to all variables in that diagnostic section or at individual variable level.
+For example, this can be a good way to add observational datasets, which are usually variable-specific.

 Running a simple diagnostic
 ---------------------------